markviola/android-mtg-life-counter/README.md

 * Add activity where the user can see a record of life total changes (Use services to check length between inputs?)
 * Add feature for when a player gets eliminated, it takes the user to a defeat screen then goes to a new activity with [player # - 1] people
 * Add text-to-speech for defeat screen
-* Add option for twin headed giant (40 life start) for four players, and commander (30 life start)
+* Add option for Two-Headed Giant (40 life start) for four players, and Commander (30 life start)
 * Fix inverted second player option to cater to new layout